anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

 </figure>

 ### [`plot_comp_trans.py`](./plot_comp_trans.py)
-This plots a transmission graph with the DNS query timestamp to event time offset to DNS query, similar to Figure 12 in our paper for the [`comp` experiments][experiment types] and stores the plots as SVG and PDF files in `DATAPATH`.
+This script plots a transmission graph with the DNS query timestamp to event time offset to DNS query, similar to Figure 12 in our paper for the [`comp` experiments][experiment types] and stores the plots as SVG and PDF files in `DATAPATH`.

 An example of the output can be seen below: